znly/rules_go/README.rst

     gazelle_dependencies()

 * Add the code below to the BUILD or BUILD.bazel file in the root directory of your repository.
-Replace the string in ``prefix`` with the prefix you chose for your project earlier.
+Replace the string after ``prefix`` with the prefix you chose for your project earlier.

   .. code:: bzl

     load("@bazel_gazelle//:def.bzl", "gazelle")

-    gazelle(
-        name = "gazelle",
+    # gazelle:prefix github.com/example/project
-        prefix = "github.com/example/project",
+    gazelle(name = "gazelle")
-    )

 * After adding the ``gazelle`` rule, run the command below: